Ossan's Love: Reception

+Critical reception

-Critical receptionOssan's Love was credited as one of the series that brought interest to the boys' love genre to mainstream audiences outside of anime and manga fans, and was praised in Japan and Hong Kong for its positive portrayal of same-sex couples.
+Ossan's Love was credited as one of the series that brought interest to the boys' love genre to mainstream audiences outside of anime and manga fans, and was praised in Japan and Hong Kong for its positive portrayal of same-sex couples.
 The series' popularity is noted as influencing the production of live-action television dramas and films featuring male-male romance, such as Pornographer (manga)|Pornographer (2018) on Fuji TV, What Did You Eat Yesterday?
 (2019) on TV Tokyo, and Cherry Magic!
 Thirty Years of Virginity Can Make You a Wizard?!
 (2020) on TV Tokyo, and the live-action film adaptation of The Cornered Mouse Dreams of Cheese (2020).
 James Marsh from the South China Morning Post gave Ossan's Love: Love or Dead a score of 3 out of 5 stars.

 The official guidebook for the first season sold 100,000 physical copies within its first week of sales.
 During its second week of sales, it sold an additional 56,000 physical copies and became the best-selling official guidebook for a television drama since the 2011 television series Ikemen desu ne.